VACUMM/sonat/doc/source/core.rst

 This may tell you whether you must change your configuration or not, and how to do it.

+SONAT implement a few of these score types, and more can be added by the user.

 Interface to SANGOMA
 ====================